dewetblomerus/dewetblomerus.github.io/_posts/2021-10-05-how-to-do-my-job-technically.md

 # Hard Skills

-### I Have A Basic Understanding Of These
+### I am comfortable with all the basic concepts of these.

 Learn these and build a basic personal website for yourself, like the one you are reading right now.
+If you can do that, you have learned enough here.

 - Linux.
 I had a Windows computer, I replaced Windows by installing Ubuntu, it is free.
 - How to run commands in the Linux terminal.
 - HTML.
 I learned it here for free https://www.codecademy.com/
 - CSS.
 Same as above.
 - Touch Typing.
 All the other skills will go faster if you can do this one well, so take the time to learn it on it's own.

-### Where I Had To Dig A Bit Deeper And Do One Or Two Courses

 - Git.

-### Hard Skills Where I Had To Read Several Books Or Online Courses For Each Skill, But I Suggest You Skip.
+(I went pretty far with Git, but you don't need to)

+### I completed several books/courses for each of these, but I suggest you skip them.

 - Ruby.
 - Rails.
 - Javascript.
 - React.

-### Hard Skills Where I Had To Read Several Books Or Online Courses For Each Skill, And I Am Still Reading Books & Consuming Learning Content.
+### I completed several books/courses for some of these, I am still reading and consuming learning content weekly.

 - Elixir
 - Phoenix